 EMDR (Eye Movement Desensitization Reprocessing)

-EMDR is an integrative therapy approach (meaning it is used along with other therapy approaches) which provides rapid relief through reprocessing of information and negatively held beliefs about the self, formed during difficult or traumatic life events.
-It is used for a variety of treatment issues including trauma, phobias, anxiety, depression, performance enhancement, emotional regulation, dissociative disorders, and sexual/physical abuse and neglect histories.
-EMDR has been found effective and is endorsed by the American Psychiatric Association.
+EMDR can be used as both a stand alone therapy and as part of an integrative therapeutic approach (meaning it is used along with other types of therapy).
+It provides rapid relief through reprocessing of information and negatively held beliefs about the self, formed during difficult or traumatic life events.
+It is used for a variety of treatment issues including trauma, phobias, anxiety, depression, addictions, performance enhancement, emotional regulation, dissociative disorders, and sexual/physical abuse and neglect histories.
+It is especially effective when used to treat recent traumatic events.
+EMDR has consistently been found effective in studies conducted over the years and is endorsed by the American Psychiatric Association.

-EMDR is an experiential therapy that helps clients identify and activate trigger memories, integrating and consolidating what happened and moving it into resolution.
+EMDR is an experiential therapy that helps clients identify and activate trigger memories, reprocessing, integrating and consolidating these difficult memories and effectively moving them into resolution.

 - Helps to integrate the logical left brain with the emotional right brain.